-The Decision-maker(s) will review any pertinent conduct history provided by the Title IX Coordinator (or designee) and will recommend the appropriate sanction(s) in consultation with other appropriate administrators, as required.
+The Decision-maker(s) will review any pertinent conduct history provided and will determine the appropriate sanction(s) in consultation with other appropriate administrators, as required.

 The Chair will then prepare a written statement detailing all findings and final determinations, the rationale(s) explaining the decision(s), the evidence used in support of the determination(s), the evidence not relied upon in the determination(s), any credibility assessments, and any sanction(s) and rationales explaining the sanction(s) and will deliver the statement to the Title IX Coordinator.